 Plastic Surgery Residency

-Large research facilities are available at the University of Illinois.
+Large research facilities are available at the University of Illinois Hospital.
 In addition, there is a microsurgery laboratory for training of the residents and students in the techniques of microsurgery.
 With the increased number of funds and the present of additional research fellows, several projects are currently ongoing.
 The residents are encouraged to participate in research and to complete and present at least one clinical/research project each year.

 An average of 15 papers, book chapters and abstracts are published yearly by the attending staff and residents of our Division.